learning-zone/css-basics/notes/css.md

 ---

-#### What are preferred rules for specificity?

----

-#### What is specificity?
+#### Q. What is specificity?
 How do u calculate specificity?

-* a process of determining which css rule will be applied to an element. it actually determines which rules will take precedence.
+* A process of determining which css rule will be applied to an element. it actually determines which rules will take precedence.

 * inline style usually wins then ID then class value (or pseudo-class or attribute selector), universal selector (*) has no specificity.

 ---

-#### What is selector specificity (selector importance) and how it works?
+#### Q. What is selector specificity (selector importance) and how it works?
 How do u calculate specificity?
 * https://developer.mozilla.org/en/docs/Web/CSS/Specificity

 * https://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/